1. Academic Validation

 Areas covered: This article reviews Phase I and Phase II trials of sofinicline (ABT-894), an agonist of the nAChR α4β2 subtype, as a potential non-stimulant treatment for ADHD.
 This includes one Phase II trial that compared sofinicline with atomoxetine, a noradrenergic reuptake inhibitor currently approved as a non-stimulant ADHD treatment.
 This article also reviews the chemistry, pharmacodynamics and pharmacokinetics of sofinicline.

 Expert opinion: Sofinicline appears to be well tolerated and showing efficacy similar to that of atomoxetine.
 Although the number of patients studied to date is small, further evaluation of sofinicline in Phase II, and possibly Phase III, trials appears to be warranted.
-Additional studies are needed to explore the efficacy and tolerability of sofinicline with respect to: i) optimal dosing; ii) its use in combination with other medications for ADHD; and iii) its use in children and adolescents, who more commonly experience adverse effects when taking psychostimulant medications.
+Additional studies are needed to explore the efficacy and tolerability of sofinicline with respect to: i) optimal dosing; ii) its use in combination with Other medications for ADHD; and iii) its use in children and adolescents, who more commonly experience adverse effects when taking psychostimulant medications.

 Keywords